ahsan/ahsan.github.io/_posts/2020-04-04-python-dicts.md

 id(original_dict['foo']) == id(deep_copy['foo'])
 ```

-Now you know how copying of dictionaries works in Python, and can avoid making the mistakes I made. 🙂
+Now you know how copying of dictionaries works in Python. 🙂